-Most boats leave from Sands Harbor Marina, so we suggest a stop at the cheerful tiki and pool bar where you can get a sandwich or beverage.
-(The grilled-veggie sandwich with goat cheese was great.)
+Most boats leave from Sands Harbor Marina, so we suggest a stop at the cheerful tiki and pool bar Sands Harbor Bar & Grill, where you can get a sandwich or beverage.

 The boat to Hillsboro Lighthouse takes you about two miles along the Intracoastal Waterway, offering a little sightseeing along the way.

 At the lighthouse, there are informative signs, a few interesting brochures with Florida lighthouse history, and friendly volunteers from the Hillsboro Lighthouse Preservation Society, which operates the tours.

 Of course, you must climb the 175 steps of the spiral staircase and ooh and aah at the view.
 From there, the beaches of Hillsboro and Pompano stretch on like postcards from paradise.
 You can look into the clear water and see a reef that runs along the lighthouse’s Atlantic beach.